Mobile Recruiting – Part Two

 And since we’ve covered our “what” bases, let’s cover our “why” bases today because it wouldn’t surprise me if a few of you are still skeptical about those age demographics for smartphone usage.
 So let’s discuss a few of the reasons why adults begin their job search online versus their computer.

-- It’s More Convenient – remember how I mentioned that experts are projecting phone usage to surpass PC usage in 2014?
+Remember how I mentioned that experts are projecting phone usage to surpass PC usage in 2014?
 Well, I think the primary reason for that is convenience.
 Think about your average American; especially the type of employee most companies draw to apply: they’re likely a parent or spouse who doesn’t want to isolate themselves from their family “TV” time by searching for jobs on their computer all the way up the stairs and down the hall into their office.
 It’s really convenient to plop yourself on the couch for some R and R after a long day, and then whip out your phone during commercial breaks to peruse online job ads.

-- It’s Affordable – this point is often overlooked despite the fundamental role it plays in smart device’s dominion over computers.
+this point is often overlooked despite the fundamental role it plays in smart device’s dominion over computers.
 Phones and tablets are usually cheaper than computers.
 Not only that, but phones tend to be a personal necessity versus a computer which is often a luxury that’s shared within the family.
 Think about it; let’s use the above example of a job seeker who has a family.
 I would imagine that computer time is often limited, especially if you have to fight your children or spouse to get on it.
 And let’s be real here: searching for a job isn’t something that requires 30 seconds of your time; it can be time consuming if the applicant is meticulous and is searching for their next big career move.
 It’s an investment that is much more cost efficient and easier to accomplish on a phone or tablet.

-- There’s an App for That – did you know that most if not all of the major job boards/aggregators help make a job candidate’s search even more seamless with apps customized for mobile devices?
+Did you know that most if not all of the major job boards/aggregators help make a job candidate’s search even more seamless with apps customized for mobile devices?
 Careerbuilder, Monster, Indeed, Simply Hired, and SnagAJob are just a handful of the companies who have jumped on board the mobile optimization train.
 Imagine the potential loss of quality applicants you could suffer by ignoring these ever-changing trends.
 Additionally, with the majority of social networking being done on smartphones and tablets, it only makes sense to combine your social recruiting efforts with your mobile recruiting efforts and kill two birds with one stone.

-- It’s Private – I have to warn you that with this next statement, I’m going to shatter a few HR Professionals’ dreams: the majority of job searching is done during regular business hours while the job seeker is at work, not on the weekends like most of you think.
+I have to warn you that with this next statement, I’m going to shatter a few HR Professionals’ dreams: the majority of job searching is done during regular business hours while the job seeker is at work, not on the weekends like most of you think.
 And just in case I haven’t quite wounded your compliance driven mentality enough, I’ll throw in this little gem: people want to search for jobs on their phone because you (the employer) can’t monitor what they search.
 If you can’t monitor what they do on their phones, then they won’t suffer the sometimes dire consequences of a boss finding out they’re looking for a new job.

 I’d like to think that at this point, the evidence for making your career site mobile friendly is pretty irrefutable.
 And hey, I bet if I would have told you ten years ago that Social Recruiting would be one of the most efficient channels for hiring, you would’ve laughed in my face, but who’s laughing now?
 Realistically speaking, you can’t afford to ignore this trend either.
 Not if you expect companies to stay afloat anyway because a larger quality applicant pool equals better employees.